Things to do on the grounds, in the locality and in Cork.

 Knockadoon Head looped walk is 8 kilometres long walk with a mixture of cliff, track, and road walks.
 Home to a signal tower, dating back to 1803 designed to spot an incoming fleet of invaders.
 This walk takes approximately 90 minutes to complete, suitable for older kids and adults, located 11km from Ballymaloe House.

-One of the most famous farmer’s markets in Ireland, established over a decade ago, was formed by Darina Allen of Ballymaloe Cookery School and local farmers.
-The local market opens every Saturday from 09:00 to 13:00, selling fresh local produce, homemade cakes and breads and much more..
+One of the most famous farmer’s markets in Ireland, established over a decade ago and formed by Darina Allen of Ballymaloe Cookery School and local farmers.
+The local market opens every Saturday from 09:00 to 13:00, selling fresh local produce, homemade cakes, breads and much more.

 Irish handmade pottery venture founded on a core appreciation of craftsmanship.
 Collections include Stephen Pearce ranges, Atlantic Wave, Blue on Red handmade pottery, personalised gifts and much more.
 Located 4km drive from Ballymaloe House, the shop opens Monday to Friday, 11:00 to 17:00, email for enquiries.